-Absences have a strong correlation to student success, so it is to your benefit to attend class.
+Absences strongly correlate to student success, so it is to your benefit to attend class.
 When you are absent from class, there are several steps to take to ensure the continuity of your learning: (a) review the assigned reading, (b) view the screen recording of the PPT, (c) consult a peer.

-If you were absent from class and would like to complete the weekly journal, you may appeal for access by communicating with the professor.
+If you were absent from class and would like to complete the Weekly Response, you may appeal for access by communicating with the professor by email.
 In your message, confirm that you have completed (a), (b), and (c) independently.
 If you experience a longer or more serious interruption to your semester, we will discuss how best to accommodate it.
+In both cases, you are not expected to share personal or sensitive information.